CARIBBEAN

 Tortuguero Beach

 This beach is also long with strong waves and tropical vegetation.
-It is best suited for walks and to see the diversity of the flora and fauna of the Tortuguero National Park, which abuts the village of the same name near the beach.
-Along this coast is where four species of sea turtles come to nest – the most abundant is the Green sea turtle, which comes in the months of April through August; the Leatherback sea turtle, arriving from February to July; the Hawksbill sea turtle, coming between April and October; and the Loggerhead sea turtle that nests in a short season from April to May.
+It’s most suitable for strolling and observing the diversity of flora and fauna in Tortuguero National Park, which borders the town of the same name, near the beach.
+Along this coast is where four species of sea turtles come to nest – the most abundant being the green sea turtle, which arrives from April to August; the leatherback turtle, arriving from February to July; the hawksbill turtle, coming between April and October; and the loggerhead turtle nesting in a short season from April to May.

 Parismina River

-In its lower reaches, the Reventazón River, one of the country’s largest, joins the Parismina River.
-This river, particularly the areas near its mouth, has a great reputation for remarkable fishing.
-There are several fishing lodges that offer everything you need for fishing in this area, which adjoins the northern and the southern limits of the Tortuguero National Park.
-The Caño Blanco pier is the starting point for trips to this area.
+En its lower stretches, the Reventazón River, one of the largest in the country, joins the Parismina River.
+This river, particularly the areas near the mouth, has a great reputation for remarkable fishing.
+There are several fishing lodges that offer everything needed for fishing in this area, which borders the north and south boundaries of Tortuguero National Park.
+Caño Blanco pier is the starting point for trips to this area.

 Pacuare River

-This river features great tropical exuberance is world-renowned among fans and experts of whitewater rafting.
-With class III-IV rapids, the Pacuare is considered by many to be one of the most beautiful rivers in the world for rafting and kayaking.
-During a rafting tour, you can enjoy waterfalls and tributaries of the Pacuare, complemented by lush green vegetation.
-This trip is famous for its outstanding value.
+This river boasts lush tropical abundance and is renowned worldwide among rafting enthusiasts and experts.
+With Class III-IV rapids, the Pacuare is considered by many as one of the most beautiful rivers in the world for rafting and kayaking.
+During a rafting trip, you can enjoy waterfalls and tributaries of the Pacuare, complemented by dense vegetation.
+This journey is famous for its exceptional value.

 Colorado River

 A beautiful navigable river, the Colorado is protected by the Barra del Colorado National Wildlife Refuge.
-The river is famous internationally for its phenomenal fishing for tarpon, snook and other species.
+The river is internationally famous for its phenomenal tarpon, snook, and other species fishing.

-Easily accessible, Bonita Beach has strong waves that are ideal for surfing.
-The beach is surrounded by lush tropical vegetation, especially coconut palms which give a special scenic beauty.
-Due to its appeal and proximity to the city of Limón, Playa Bonita is a preferred site by residents and tourists to enjoy the sea.
-There often are happenings such as concerts and surf tournaments.
-Playa Bonita is ideal for sunbathing, hiking, swimming (with caution), observing nature, playing beach volleyball, picnics, family fun, etc.
+Easily accessible, Bonita Beach has strong waves, making it ideal for surfing.
+The beach is surrounded by lush tropical vegetation, especially coconut palms that add to its scenic beauty.
+Due to its appeal and proximity to the city of Limón, Playa Bonita is a favorite spot for residents and tourists to enjoy the sea.
+There are often events such as concerts and surfing tournaments.
+Playa Bonita is perfect for sunbathing, hiking, swimming (with caution), nature watching, playing beach volleyball, picnics, family fun, etc.

-Known for the white colour of its sand, Playa Blanca is part of the Cahuita National Park.
-A small beach, at the outset it slopes with strong waves; this section is not recommended for swimming.
-Toward the middle, and before reaching the Suarez River estuary, it is ideal for swimming.
-After crossing the creek, the presence of the outer fringing reef completely transforms the shoreline into a vast lagoon.
-Here, the sands are white and the reef is close by so you can easily swim out for snorkelling and diving.
+Known for the white color of its sand, Playa Blanca is part of Cahuita National Park.
+A small beach, it slopes steeply with strong waves at the beginning; this section is not recommended for swimming.
+Towards the middle, and before reaching the mouth of the Suárez River, it is ideal for swimming.
+After crossing the stream, the presence of the outer reef completely transforms the coastline into a vast lagoon.
+Here, the sands are white and the reef is close, so you can easily swim out for snorkeling and diving.

-Here, the water is crystal clear and calm, due to the presence of coral reef.
-The other side has darker sand and mild to moderate waves.
+Here, the water is crystal clear and calm, due to the presence of a coral reef.
+The other side has dark sand and moderate to mild waves.

-These beaches are composed mainly of coralline rock shelves; for this reason, many areas are not suitable for swimming.
-However, there are other places that do have white sand and cafés ideal for enjoying the sea.
-Pirripli Point is one of the best places on the entire Caribbean Coast for surfing.
-International surf tournaments are regularly held here.
+These beaches are mainly composed of coral rock shelves; for this reason, many areas are not suitable for swimming.
+However, there are other places with white sand and cafes ideal for enjoying the sea.
+Pirripli Point is one of the best places along the entire Caribbean coast for surfing.
+International surfing tournaments are held here periodically.

-This beach is perfect for enjoying sunbathing, swimming, walks, horseback riding, playing beach volleyball and football, etc. There is a small coral reef in Punta Cocles (Cocles Point).
-Along the beach, there are many services for tourists, including surfboard and bike rentals.
-In Puerto Viejo, you can hire horses and motorcycles to explore Cocles and other beaches further south.
+This beach is ideal for enjoying sunbathing, swimming, walking, horseback riding, playing beach volleyball and soccer, etc. There is a small coral reef at Punta Cocles (Cocles Point).
+Along the beach, there are many services for tourists, including surfboard and bicycle rentals.
+In Puerto Viejo, you can rent horses and motorcycles to explore Cocles and other beaches further south.

 This is another ideal beach for sunbathing, swimming, walking, horseback riding, and playing beach volleyball and soccer.